 - Tenant is unable to pay rent due to financial hardship

-- Property becomes untenable due to damage from an insured event.
+- Property becomes untenable due to damage from insured events

-Public liability insurance (which might also be known as legal liability insurance) is also usually included as part of landlord insurance.
+Public liability insurance (also known as legal liability insurance) is usually included as part of landlord insurance.
 This insures you in the case of any incident at your rental property leading to injury or death for which you can be held liable as the property owner.

-It is worth noting that depending on the insurance agency, insurance claims might not be successful if there is no fixed-term lease in place (i.e. if tenants are on a periodic tenancy agreement).
+It is worth noting that depending on the insurance agency, insurance claims might not be successful if there is no fixed-term lease in place.
+As a result, public legal liability coverage may not work for tenants on a periodic tenancy agreement.

-The excess on policies with specialist landlord insurance agencies, on the other hand, tends to be much lower (generally in the low hundreds), and the policies are usually inclusive of extras like rubbish removal.
+With a qualified landlord insurance partner, the cost can be more competitive and the policies are usually inclusive of extra amenities.
 This makes it well worth going with a specialist for the peace of mind of knowing your property is as protected as possible.